 Communications: Cable television is available in Columbia City from Comcast - 1-888-824-2864.
 There is no local television station, however.
 There is also a post office located on the corner of Second and "I" Streets.
 Two newspapers one in Scappoose and one in St. Helens and a radio station is also located in nearby St. Helens.

 Recreation: The geographic location of the City provides a natural environment for the enjoyment of outdoor activities.
 The marinas in the area, as well as the County parks, provide some recreational opportunities.
 Harvard Park features playground equipment, and the school grounds, 2000 Second Street, also offer a playground for use by the public.
 Jim Bundy Memorial Park hosts a picnic shelter and wooded areas, and offers a beautiful display of trillium from March through June.
 This heavily wooded park area is alongside the Columbia City bike path.
 Datis Park is located on the Riverfront.
 There are also two small privately owned parks open to the public within the City.
 The City owns a Community Hall, which can be rented for athletic or social activities.
 The Caples House Museum and Knapp Social Center offer opportunities for entertainment and rental use.
-Columbia City Sports and Recreation Club, a membership organization, provides a weightlifting room, racquetball court, a swimming pool, a hot tub, sauna, complete aerobics, cardiovascular machines, and a basketball court.
+Pacific Athletic Club, a membership organization, provides a weightlifting room, racquetball court, a swimming pool, a hot tub, sauna, complete aerobics, cardiovascular machines, and a basketball court.
 The Columbia River offers some of the finest fishing in the State, and many residents are quite active in this outdoor sport.
 Sailing and wind surfing have become increasingly popular for both sailors and viewers alike.
 Many residents consider their view of the River and the River traffic one of the most appealing features of the City.